The Road to El Dorado: Critical response

+Initial

-On Rotten Tomatoes, the film has an approval rating of 48% based on 106 reviews and an average rating of 5.50/10.
+On Rotten Tomatoes, the film has an approval rating of 50% based on 107 reviews and an average rating of 5.50/10.
 The site's critical consensus reads, "Predictable story and thin characters made the movie flat."
 On Metacritic, the film has a score of 51 out of 100 based on 29 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Reviewing for the Chicago Tribune, Michael Wilmington summarized that "This movie is fun to watch in ways that most recent cartoons aren't.
-It's also more adult, though it's the same cartoonish sensuality as the original 'Road' movies, with their heavily coded prurience.
+Reviewing for the Chicago Tribune, Michael Wilmington summarized: "This movie is fun to watch in ways that most recent cartoons aren't.
+It's also more adult, though it's the same cartoonish sensuality as the original Road movies, with their heavily coded prurience.
 It's a high-spirited movie, though it's not for all tastes.
 The John-Rice score isn't as rousingly on-target as The Lion King.
 The script, while clever, often seems too cute and show-biz snazzy, not emotional enough."

 Lisa Schwarzbaum, reviewing for Entertainment Weekly, remarked that "this trip down The Road to El Dorado proceeds under the speed limit all the way.
 Our Tulio and Miguel aren't big enough, nor strong enough, nor funny enough to buckle any swashes.
 They're as lost to us as the lost city into which they stumble."
 Similarly, animation historian Charles Solomon remarked on the lack of character development writing "Tulio and Miguel move nicely, but the animators don't seem to have any more idea who they are than the audience does.
 Kevin Kline and Kenneth Branagh supply their voices, but the characters say and do similar things in similar ways.
 Who can tell them apart?"
-Paul Clinton of CNN wrote, "The animation is uninspiring and brings nothing new to the table of animation magic," praising the Elton John/Tim Rice songs, but noting the weak plot.
+Paul Clinton of CNN wrote, "The animation is uninspiring and brings nothing new to the table of animation magic."
+He unfavorably compared the Elton John–Tim Rice songs to those in The Lion King and called the plot "uninspired".